Identify Your Breyer

 • Connoisseur Model - a Traditional model available only to subscribers of Breyer's Just About Horses magazine.
 Highly detailed and produced in a very limited run of 350 models, these models are considered highly collectible.

 • Copenhagen - Dappled blue.
 Glossy, with white manes and tails as well as white leg and face markings.
+See the Decorators Page for examples.

 • CWP - Cantering Welsh Pony